arviz-devs/arviz/doc/source/contributing/syntax_guide.md

 ## Code tabs

+You will find code tabs in ArviZ docs on every other page.

 ### Synchronised Tabs
 ArviZ docs are using `sphinx-design` extension for adding sync code tabs in [conf.py](https://github.com/arviz-devs/arviz/blob/main/doc/source/conf.py#L61).
 You can check the syntax and more info about it